 EPA 608 Changes in 2020

 Are you aware of the EPA 608 changes in 2020?
-This post will briefly explain what changes have occurred; how they impact your facility; and what you need to be on the lookout for moving forward.
+This post will briefly explain what changes have occurred; how they impact your facility; how they impact corporate sustainability initiatives; and what you need to be on the lookout for moving forward.

-Because, just when it appeared that all the new compliance requirements per the EPA 608 Update were certain into the foreseeable future, it thus proved to be otherwise.
+Because, just when it appeared that all the new compliance requirements per the EPA Update were certain into the foreseeable future for servicing or disposing, it thus proved to be otherwise.

 2020 EPA 608 Revises Refrigerant Management Requirements